-There’s a reason why Colorado is the both the slimmest and the steepest state in the U.S. The higher up you live, the lower your weight, according to a study done by the U.S. Air Force.
+There’s a reason why Colorado is the both the slimmest and the steepest state in the USA.
+The higher up you live, the lower your weight, according to a study done by the U.S. Air Force.
 But don’t sell your beach-front property and head for the hills just yet—the altitude effect can be balanced out by cultivating other good weight-related habits that can taken up anywhere, like walking outdoors and managing your stress.
-Case in point: Hawaii is the third thinnest state, and they’re the definition of sea level.
+Case in point: Hawaii is the third slimmest state, and they’re the definition of sea level.

 Avoid pollution as much as possible

 People who live close to roadways with a high level of air pollution are also more likely to gain weight, according to a study from the University of Southern California.
 Unfortunately, air pollution is likely not under your direct control, but you can make an effort to avoid hanging out in areas with very polluted air, like smoke-filled venues.
 And consider buying an air filter to improve the air quality in your home.

 Drinking more water can help you feel full and eat less food, but if you’re really trying to lose weight without exercise, make sure yours is on ice.
 People who drank six cups of chilled water a day raised their resting metabolism by 12 per cent, burning an extra 50 calories, according to a study published in the Journal of Endocrinology and Metabolism.
 The body has to work harder to bring the water to a warmer temperature before digesting it, therefore burning more calories.
 Fifty calories may not seem like much but over time it can help you lose about five pounds a year, the researchers say.

 Find out what happens when you start drinking eight glasses of water a day.